Skip to content

 UncookedOnlyModule.Build.cs Beam.AddUncookedOnlyModuleDependencies(this);

-Pay attention to the type of module you're adding the SDK to and call the proper function.
-(You can see the module type in your uproject file)
+Pay attention to the type of module you're adding the SDK to and be sure to call the proper function (you can see the module type in your uproject file).

 Verifying Installation and Running

-Let's Check that everything is set up correctly and that you can compile your project.
+Let's Check that everything is set up correctly be sure you can compile your project.

 1. Regenerate project files.